 - The wee house and kitchen – both my own and volunteer/guest accommodation and facilities – were destroyed.

 - One volunteer caravan was completely destroyed and the other had its windows melted.

 - Many tools, including the wonderful mulch-making chipper, were destroyed.

 - The cob bathroom was damaged – one half of the roof will have to be replaced, a wall reconstructed and a window replaced – but it remains useable.

 - The vermicomposting worm toilet tank was partially burned but the worms survived.

 - The geodome greenhouse was burnt out but the framework is still good.

 - The trailer lost its tyres, lights and registration plate, but is repairable,

-- The communal building escaped with a couple of broken windows.
+- The communal building-to-be escaped with a couple of broken windows.

 - The yurt and poultry coops survived unscathed, as did all the poultry.

 - Unbelievably, the car – which I had to abandon on the track because our way out was blocked by the fire – was almost completely untouched.

 The buildings were all uninsured because none of them were finished and I’d been told I couldn’t get insurance on unfinished buildings.
-The Portuguese government compensation payout amounts to less than €5,000 against losses of around ten times that amount.
+The Portuguese government compensation payouts have amounted to less than €5,000 against losses of around ten times that amount.
 I don’t yet know if I’ll get help rebuilding.
 With the wee house and caravans destroyed, my plans to start running courses here in 2018 have had to be shelved.

-But we will find a way.
+But I will find a way.
 We will rebuild.
-Even if government help is not forthcoming, with the help of donated materials and voluntary community labour, we will put this quinta to rights again.
+Even if it means relying on donated materials and volunteer/student labour, we will put this quinta to rights again.
 If you’d like to come and join in, or help out from a distance, please see the Volunteering and Support us pages.